AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/index.md

 ## Add a default editor

-Adding the default Magento WYSIWYG editor to a page requires the following steps:
+Adding the default WYSIWYG editor to a page requires the following steps:

 1. Create a layout
 1. Create a form
 1. Add a data provider, controller, and routes

-The following example shows how to integrate the default Magento WYSIWYG editor as a UI component inside a custom form.
+The following example shows how to integrate the default WYSIWYG editor as a UI component inside a custom form.

 First, create a layout file in the `ModuleName\view\adminhtml\layout` directory and register the UI component: